How to Setup Virtual Cloud Print Server in Azure/AWS/GCP

-To setup a Print server in Azure, AWS or GCP, the quickest and easiest way is to install our Print server virtual machine offering from the cloud marketplaces.
-Our virtual machine comes pre configured as a Windows Print server, allowing you to manage your on prem printers in the cloud.
+To setup and install a cloud Print server in Azure, AWS or Google GCP, the quickest and easiest way is to install our cloud print server virtual machine offering from the cloud marketplaces.
+Our virtual print server comes pre configured as a Windows Print server, allowing you to manage your on prem printers in the cloud.
 Click any of the deployment buttons below to deploy to your preferred cloud provider.

-Once you have deployed our Print server, the first step is to RDP into the new instance once it has fully booted up.
+Once you have deployed our virtual print server, the first step is to RDP into the new instance once it has fully booted up.
 The following links explain how to connect the VM once it has finished being deployed:

 - How to RDP to AWS Windows Instance